doctrine/annotations/docs/en/annotations.rst

 ``AnnotationRegistry#registerAutoloadNamespace`` which creates a PSR-0
 compatible loading mechanism for class to file names.

-In the third block, we create the actual AnnotationReader instance.
-Note that we also add "dummy" to the global list of annotations for which we do not throw exceptions.
+In the third block, we create the actual ``AnnotationReader`` instance.
+Note that we also add ``dummy`` to the global list of annotations for which we do not throw exceptions.
 Setting this is necessary in our example case, otherwise ``@dummy`` would trigger an exception to be thrown during the parsing of the docblock of ``MyProject\Entities\User#id``.

 Setup and Configuration
 -----------------------